Wednesday 6 November 2024

 Shortly after reaching the shore of Loch Calavie, there is a sign for the steep but good path up the grassy slopes to the bealach between the two Munros.
 We made steady progress as we entered the cloud layer that continued until the bealach, a 380-metre climb.
 The path between Sheasgaich and Lurg Mhor crosses here and there is a final 260 metres of ascent to Lurg Mhor.
 We emerged from the cloud and gazed down at our Brocken spectres.
 Anna was more excited by the temperature inversion and spent the first fifteen minutes at the summit taking photos of the vista of the peaks as the top of the cloud layer descended to reveal a wrap-around horizon of shapely mountains against the hooloovoo blue skyline.
 It was a photographer's heaven.

 Back in the real world, George ate his lunch and I tidied up the cairn.
-George was on a mission to get back to Newcastle so it was time for farewells to someone who had been great company.
+George was on a mission to get back to Newcastle so it was time for farewells to someone who had been good company, if he reads this, thanks and best wishes for your final Mundo next year.
 He insisted on taking a photo of us against the parade of mountains emerging from the white cloud.
 We stayed for a while and had some lunch before beginning the descent to the bealach which was still shrouded in the cloud.
 The ascent of Bidein a' Choire Sheasgaich was an easy 230 metres of climbing.
 There was no rush, we had spent 45 minutes on the summit of Lurg Mhor and another half hour on Sheasgaich as we identified the myriad of peaks.
 Anna had an app that did it for you, she's also fixated on digital technologies apart that is from online maps!?
 I tried to name them by memory and it prompted some differences that weren't going to be resolved by Anna's map reading.
-The main advantage of the app is that you can download the results.
-There is no cloud for my memory, it is on my hard disc (brain) which is near capacity, and there are no upgrades available yet.
+The main advantage of the app is that you can download the results. (see photo below) There is no cloud for my memory, it is on my hard disc (brain) which is near capacity, and there are no upgrades available yet.

 We descended by the southwest ridge to Sail Riabhach facing into the afternoon sun.
 We occasionally stumbled on a faint path but the direction was obvious along the walk highland route.
 It was 4 kilometres back to the bikes where we slaked our thirst from a waterfall on the Black Water.
 There was talk about bathing but it was 5pm and we had a 13-kilometre cycle ride back to Attadale.
 The cycle to the Black Water Bridge is easy going but there are 3 or 4 kilometres of ascent which involved some pushing before we reached the high point of the track.
 The descent on the chunky gravel was far too steep for my brakes to hold me and I had no desire to repeat any accidental gymnastics.